ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Format of 'sign_info_entry' ## {#sec-future-cose-algs-sign-info-entry}

 The format of each 'sign_info_entry' (see {{sign-info}}) is generalized as follows.

-Given N the number of elements of the 'sign_parameters' array, i.e., the number of COSE capabilities of the signature algorithm, then:
+* 'sign_parameters' includes N >= 0 elements, each of which is a COSE capability of the signature algorithm indicated in 'sign_alg'.

+   In particular, 'sign_parameters' has the same format and value of the COSE capabilities array for the signature algorithm indicated in 'sign_alg', as specified for that algorithm in the 'Capabilities' column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

-* 'sign_key_parameters' is replaced by N elements 'sign_capab_i', each of which is a CBOR array.
+* 'sign_key_parameters' is replaced by N elements 'sign_capab', each of which is a CBOR array.

-* The i-th array following 'sign_parameters', i.e., 'sign_capab_i' (i = 0, ..., N-1), is the array of COSE capabilities for the algorithm capability specified in 'sign_parameters'\[i\].
+   The i-th 'sign_capab' array (i = 0, ..., N-1) is the array of COSE capabilities for the algorithm capability specified in 'sign_parameters'\[i\].

+   In particular, each 'sign_capab' array has the same format and value of the COSE capabilities array for the algorithm capability specified in 'sign_parameters'\[i\].

+   Such a COSE capabilities array is currently defined for the algorithm capability COSE key type, in the "Capabilities" column of the "COSE Key Types" registry {{COSE.Key.Types}}.

 ~~~~~~~~~~~ CDDL
 sign_info_entry =